biona001/GhostKnockoffGWAS/docs/src/man/examples.md

 ### Explanation:

-+ The knockoff plot displays the knockoff W values on the y-axis.
-All dots above the knockoff threshold (dotted line) are conditionally-independent discoveries.
-But in the plot, we color significant SNPs with either light blue or purple, where a purple dot is the most significant discovery within 1Mb region, while light blue dots is within 1Mb region of another more significant SNP.
++ The knockoff plot displays the knockoff W values (one for each SNP) on the y-axis.
+Note that in the summary file shown in step 4, we noted that knockoffs discovered 15 conditionally independent *groups*, with a group potentially including >1 SNP.
+Some of these groups could be very physically close to each other.
+Therefore, in the knockoff plot, we color each significant SNP with either light blue or purple, where a purple dot is the most significant discovery within 1Mb region, while light blue dots is within 1Mb region of another more significant SNP.
+In this example, although there are 15 independent discoveries according to the knockoff methodology, there are only 11 discoveries that are physically greater than 1Mb apart.
 + The marginal plot is a standard Manhattan plot with the y-axis plotting the negative logged p-values.
 Similar to the knockoff plot, all dots above the dotted line are marginally significant and colored with light blue, while the most signicant SNP within 1Mb region is colored with purple.
 + The color bars beneath the x-axis displays chromosome density.